aws-samples/aws-netcoreapi-aurora-cdk/README.md

 ### Design Considerations

-1. We use dotnet cli/version 2.2.
+1. "webapi" - We use dotnet cli/version 2.1 (LTS).
 The application is not tested in higher/3.x versions but ideally should be able to code/run the application

-2. AWS CDK 1.15.0-devpreview is the stable version at the time of writing this application.
+2. "cdk" - AWS CDK 1.15.0-devpreview is the stable version at the time of writing this application.
 Any upcoming or future/release version may have possible/different implementation on the CDK implementation
+    - Refer cdk\src\Todo\Todo.csproj for TargetFramework and Package Reference versions
+    - Ex: netcoreapp3.0 and 1.17.1-devpreview also works

 ### Prerequisites:
     - Docker - Install & make sure to have your Docker daemon running on your machine.